-RULE 4 -MEMBERSHIP AND ELIGIBILITY
+RULE 4 - MEMBERSHIP AND ELIGIBILITY

 - A. Each panel member must: - 1.
 Be an active member of The State Bar of California in good standing (Federal Attorneys, please note: If you are an attorney focused on practicing in the federal jurisdictions of tax, immigration or bankruptcy law please contact the LRIS for more information about this rule); - 2.
 Agree in writing to abide by the Rules of the Service; - 3.
-Agree to maintain a designated office open to the public in San Francisco (and/or Marin County for Marin County panelists) available to receive mail, accept service of process and meet with clients during regular business hours; list the office address(es) on all web pages, court pleadings, business cards and stationery; and list the areas of practice for which panel member has been approved to participate in the LRIS on his or her website as well (For non-court appointment panels please note: The practice of law is evolving in terms of remote accessibility, please contact us if you have questions/concerns regarding the office requirement); - 4.
-List any other court-appointment panels to which he or she belongs if member of a San Francisco court-appointment panel; - 5.
-Agree in writing to all provisions of the Attorney's Application and Agreement; - 6.
-Maintain a policy of errors and omissions insurance in an amount no less than \$100,000.00 for each occurrence and \$300,000.00 aggregate per year; - 7.
+For the Court Appointments Program, agree to maintain a designated office open to the public in San Francisco available to receive mail, accept service of process and meet with clients during regular business hours; list the office address(es) on all web pages, court pleadings, business cards and stationery; and list the areas of practice for which panel member has been approved to participate in the LRIS on his or her website as well - 4.
+For the Public Service Programs, be available in person to meet with clients confidentially in San Francisco or Marin County in an office open to the public or be available virtually in an acceptable virtual office setting so long as this meets the client's needs and expectations.
+Panel members must have a main office within the 9 Bay Area Counties (San Francisco, Marin, Sonoma, Napa, Solano, Contra Costa, Alameda, Santa Clara, San Mateo) available to receive mail, accept service of process and meet with clients during regular business hours; list the office address(es) on all web pages, court pleadings, business cards and stationery; and list the areas of practice for which panel member has been approved to participate in the LRIS on his or her website as well - 5.
+List any other court-appointment panels to which he or she belongs if member of a San Francisco court-appointment panel; - 6.
+Agree in writing to all provisions of the Attorney's Application and Agreement; - 7.
+Maintain a policy of errors and omissions insurance in an amount no less than \$100,000.00 for each occurrence and \$300,000.00 aggregate per year; - 8.
 Within 10 days notify the Service of any referral for or finding of discipline by the State Bar of California, or like federal or state disciplinary entity in any state, or that any complaint criminal in nature has been filed anywhere against applicant.
 This obligation includes any referrals for or findings of past discipline.
-The obligation to notify the Service is ongoing. - B. Applicants to an experience panel must be attorney-of-record and have done a substantial amount of work on each case listed in the application.
-Jury trials count only after submission to jury.
-If the applicant's experience is outside of California, the applicant must state how and why the experience is equivalent to the stated requirements.
-If the applicant cannot meet the stated requirements for panel membership but believes that s/he may qualify by reason of substantial equivalent experience, such experience shall be described in detail and attached to the application.
+The obligation to notify the Service is ongoing.